euroscipy/euroscipy.github.io/README.md

 Here is how you can add content like sponsors or blog posts to the EuroSciPy website.

+### Adding talks

+Do not add talks directly in this repository.
+They are pulled from Pretalx and the talks pages will be automatically generated and deployed every 6 hours.

 ### Adding a sponsor

 To add a new sponsor, you need to do two things: